martynakil/React-Calendar-Make-an-appointment/README.md

 >from the series: I'm learning React! :muscle:

 ----
-*My task was to create a form that stores information about the meeting with a given person.
-The data is stored in the local API.*
+*<h4>My task was to create a form that stores information about the meeting with a given person.
+The data is stored in the local API.</h4>*
 *In this project, I studied components in React* * :blush:
 -------